RonakThakkar/aws-certification-learnings/cloud-practitioner.md

 ELB works in combination with Auto-Scaling group.
 When your EC2 fleet **auto-scales out**, as each instance comes online, the auto-scaling service just lets the Elastic Load Balancing service know that it's ready to handle the traffic, and off it goes.
 Once the **fleet scales in**, ELB first stops all new traffic, and waits for the existing requests to complete, to drain out.
 Once they do that, then the auto-scaling engine can terminate the instances without disruption to existing customers.

+# AWS Global Infrastructure

+## Chossing AWS Region based on 4 business factors

+1. Complaince with data governance and legal requirements - For example, if your company requires all of its data to reside within the boundaries of the UK, you would choose the London Region.
+2. Proximity to your customers - Select region that is close to your customers.
+If most of your customers live in Singapore, consider running out of the Singapore Region.
+3. Feature Availability - Let's say your developers wanted to play with our new quantum computing platform.
+Well then, they have to run in the Regions that already have the hardware installed.
+4. Pricing - Even when the hardware is equal in all regions, some locations are just more expensive to operate in.

+## Avalability Zones

+An Availability Zone is a single data center or a group of data centers within a Region.
+Availability Zones are located tens of miles apart from each other.
+This is close enough to have low latency (the time between when content requested and received) between Availability Zones.
+However, if a disaster occurs in one part of the Region, they are distant enough to reduce the chance that multiple Availability Zones are affected.

+The Northern California Region is called us-west-1, and this Region contains three AZs (1a, 1b, and 1c).
+Then, within each AZ there are three data centers.